 Forecasting Well Production Data in Unconventional Resources

-This 1-day course provides a comprehensive methodology for the diagnosis, analysis, and forecasting of well production data in unconventional resources.
+This course provides a comprehensive methodology for the diagnosis, analysis, and forecasting of well production data in unconventional resources.
 An extensive evaluation of the diagnostic tools for assessing data viability, checking data correlation along with flow regime identification is presented.
-The principal focus of the course is to diagnose the characteristic flow regimes associated with well production and to apply methodologies to estimate performance parameters and forecast production.
-These methodologies include simple analytical tools, decline curves, and more complex techniques such as non-linear numerical simulation.
-Examples from tight gas sands, gas shales, and liquids-rich shale systems will illustrate the theoretical considerations and practical aspects of the analysis and forecast techniques.
-A course notebook will be provided with copies of PowerPoint slides and a list of reference materials.
+The principal focus is to diagnose the characteristic flow regimes associated with well production and apply methodologies to estimate performance parameters and forecast production.
+These methodologies include simple analytical tools, decline curves, and more complex techniques such as nonlinear numerical simulation.
+Examples from tight gas sands, gas shales, and liquids-rich shale systems will illustrate the theoretical considerations and practical aspects.

-- Learn how to collect, analyze, and interpret critical data for well performance analysis
+- Collect, analyze, and interpret critical data for well performance analysis

 - Identify well performance characteristics and flow regimes using diagnostic plots

-- Forecast future performance of single/multiple well(s) for various production/completion and field development scenarios
+- Forecast future performance for various production/completion and field development scenarios

 - Establish the optimal workflow to help quantify well performance uncertainty and non-uniqueness